zinc-collective/www.zinc.coop/src/financial-overview/index.md

 ---
 layout: layouts/default.njk
+title: Financial Overview for Zinc Collective, LLC
 ---
-# Financial Overview for Zinc Collective, LLC

 We publish our Profit and Loss and Balance Sheet reports on a quarterly and annual basis as part of our commitment to public and community governance and oversight.

 ## Q1 2020, January 1st through March 31st